dyc3/senior-design/visualization-design.typ

 There are two possible ways of gathering data from the balancer:

 - Querying Prometheus with Grafana: Grafana supports querying Prometheus, and there is documentation linked below on a quick start for creating a new data source.
 Given the balancer has already integrated Prometheus for metrics, this is the preferred method for gathering data.
-There is no mention on compatibility with D3.js, but assuming there are no issues integrating D3.js into a Grafana panel, this should not be a problem.
-(Ref: https://prometheus.io/docs/visualization/grafana/)
+There is no mention on compatibility with D3.js, but assuming there are no issues integrating D3.js into a Grafana panel, this should not be a problem. #cite(<grafana-prometheus-visualization>)

 - Directly Querying Fly.io: This method involves setting up a VPN connection using WireGuard to connect through Fly.io's 6PN private network.
-Documentation is linked (Ref: https://fly.io/docs/networking/private-networking/#discovering-apps-through-dns-on-a-wireguard-connection)
+Documentation is linked #cite(<DNS-discover-wireguard>)

 == Development Schedule